 The School Board shall comply with all Federal laws and regulations prohibiting discrimination and with all requirements and regulations of the U.S. Department of Education.
-The Board shall maintain an educational and work environment which is free from all forms of discrimination-and harassment, including sexual harassment.
+The Board shall maintain an educational and work environment which is free from all forms of discrimination/and harassment, including sexual harassment.
 This commitment applies to all District operations, programs, and activities.
 All students, administrators, teachers, staff, and all other school personnel share responsibility for avoiding, discouraging, and reporting any form of prohibited harassment.
-This policy applies to prohibits discrimination and harassment at locations, events, or circumstances over which the Board exercises substantial control over both the respondent and the context in which the prohibited conduct occurring on school property, or at another location if such conduct occurs-during an activity sponsored by the Board.
+This policy applies to prohibits discrimination and harassment at locations, events, or circumstances over which the Board exercises substantial control over both the respondent and the context in which the prohibited conduct occurs during an activity sponsored by the Board.

-The Board will vigorously enforce its prohibition against discrimination.
-And harassment based on sex, race, color, ethnic or national origin, citizenship status, religion, marital status, disability, genetic information, age, political beliefs, sexual orientation, gender, gender identification, social and family background, linguistic preference, pregnancy, and any other legally prohibited basis.
+The Board will vigorously enforce its prohibition against discrimination 4 and harassment based on sex, race, color, ethnic or national origin, citizenship status, religion, marital status, disability, genetic information, age, political beliefs, sexual orientation, gender, gender identification, social and family background, linguistic preference, pregnancy, and any other legally prohibited basis.
 Retaliation against an employee or student for engaging in a protected activity is under this policy is also prohibited.

 The District community, as well as third parties, who feel aggrieved are encouraged to seek assistance to rectify the problems.
-An employee who has a reasonable and good faith belief that s/he has been the subject of discrimination for harassment based on the protected categories shall communicate in writing to the Board according to the District's anti-discrimination/harassment complaint procedure rule procedures in Policy 1362.02.
+An employee who has a reasonable and good faith belief that s/he has been the subject of discrimination_for_harassment based on the protected categories shall communicate in writing to the Board according to the District's anti-discrimination/harassment complaint procedure ruleprocedures in Policy 1362.02.
 No anonymous complaints shall be accepted or processed, except as otherwise provided in law or regulation.
-The Board will investigate allegations of discrimination or harassment and in those cases where legally prohibited discrimination or harassment is substantiated, the Board will take immediate steps to end the discrimination or harassment.
-Individuals who are found to have engaged in discrimination or harassment may will be subject to appropriate disciplinary action.
+The Board will investigate allegations of discrimination/- or harassment and in those cases where legally prohibited discrimination or harassment is substantiated, the Board will take immediate steps to end the discrimination/or harassment.
+Individuals who are found to have engaged in discrimination/or harassment maywill be subject to appropriate disciplinary action.

-"District community" pursuant to this policy and Policy 1362.02 means students, administrators, teachers, staff, applicants for employment, and all other school personnel, including Board members, agents, or other persons non-students subject to the control and supervision of the Board.
+"District community" pursuant to this policy and Policy 1362.02 means students, administrators, teachers, staff, applicants for employment, and all other school personnel, including Board members, agents, or other persons_non-students subject to the control and supervision of the Board.
 The prohibition on discrimination and harassment against students based on protected categories, and corresponding procedures, are contained in Policies 5517, 5517.02 and 5517.03.